tinybike/grapple/README.rst

 Data can be collected from a local or a remote rippled instance.
 If you have a local rippled instance running that has downloaded all or most of the ledger, I strongly recommend doing local data collection.
 Fetching data from Ripple's public websocket is very slow!

 Grapple also resamples each currency pair's price time series to create "Open-Hi-Lo-Close" time series.
-These resampled datasets can be used for statistical tests, technical market analysis, or simply for drawing charts.
+These resampled datasets can be useful for statistical tests, technical market analysis, or simply for drawing charts.

 Installation
 ^^^^^^^^^^^^